XXXTentacion: Legacy

+A memorial outside the dealership where XXXTentacion was shot and killed.

 Onfroy's music was driven on themes revolving around depression and alienation, becoming known for his "depressing, and at times devastating" music that brought attention to mental health.
 He employed styles and techniques that were unconventional in hip-hop during his career, such as distortion and heavy guitar-backed instrumentals drawing inspiration from third-wave emo.

 Christopher Weingarten of Rolling Stone opined that Onfroy's success as "a zeitgeist-grabbing, industry-defying, boundary-destroying phenomenon" is "overshadowed" by his alleged violence towards his ex-girlfriend, but contended that despite media attempts to suppress him, Onfroy's "impact on music will be felt for years to come" and his recordings have "helped signal a new era of post-streaming, post-genre teenagers".
 Onfroy left behind what Rolling Stone called "a huge musical footprint" due to his impact on his young fan base and his popularity during his career.
 Given his immense influence only to die young, the article compared his cultural impact with that of Ritchie Valens and Darby Crash.
 Chris Willman of Variety described in a 2022 article that while Onfroy was a flawed individual, during his career he "nearly became rap's own Kurt Cobain", and mentioned that it was "heartbreaking" to see Onfroy killed just as he began to show signs of "warmth, self-awareness and a desire to help".

 Highlighting his ambivalent public reception during his short career, Billboard wrote:"The provocative and polarizing artist seemed to thrive on controversy as much as art, often blurring the lines between shocking reality and button-pushing creativity.
 XXX's short career was characterized by both in equal measure-making the Florida rapper a martyr to a legion of fans and a cautionary tale to so many others."On June 18, 2019, exactly one year on from Onfroy's death, an official documentary on his life was announced; it featured footage of Onfroy from around April 2017 telling biographical details.
 On February 2, 2022, it was announced that the film, titled Look at Me, would be released on the Hulu streaming service on May 26, 2022.